 Lots of mayo recipes only call for the yolk, but including the egg white gives it a lighter, fluffier taste that I prefer.
 Crack one whole egg into your blender.
 Add two teaspoons of fresh lemon juice, one teaspoon of white wine vinegar, half a teaspoon of mustard powder, half a teaspoon of sea salt, and a quarter of a teaspoon of garlic powder.
 Blend well.

-Next, take three quarters of a cup of avocado oil (olive oil tastes too strong for this) and s-l-o-w-l-y drizzle a thin stream into the blender while it’s still going.
+This homemade mayonnaise recipe uses avocado oil instead of the more typical olive oil because avocado oil has a milder taste and works SO much better.
+Take three quarters of a cup and s-l-o-w-l-y drizzle a thin stream into the blender while it’s still going.
 Just keep blending while you slowly add the oil until the mixture emulsifies and thickens into recognizable mayo.
 I’ve made this using a stick blender too.
 Either way works.

 Once you’ve got your mayo, feel free to jazz it up with different seasonings.
 I like to add a half teaspoon of chipotle chili powder to make a chipotle mayo that tastes awesome with veggie sticks or sweet potato fries.
 Or add two tablespoons finely minced pickled gherkins, one tablespoon lemon juice, and half a teaspoon of dried dill for a quick paleo tartar sauce.